 Paxil Product Liability Suit Resolved

 A man with no previous history of violence or suicide drowned himself and his two children in a bathtub after taking two doses of Paxil.
-Paxil is an antidepressant of the SSRI (selective serotonin reuptake inhibitor) class, which also includes Prozac, Zoloft, Celexa and Luvox.
+Paxil is an antidepressant of the SSRI (selective serotonin reuptake inhibitor) class that also includes Prozac, Zoloft, Celexa and Luvox.

 Psychiatrist Peter R. Breggin, M.D. was a medical expert for the surviving family members who brought a product liability suit brought against the manufacturer, Glaxo SmithKline (GSK).
 The suit accused the drug company of negligence in testing the drug and in failing to adequately disclose its harmful effects.